gvwilson/thirdbit/_posts/2015/2015-08-12-publishing-metadata-and-the-curve.md

   </li>
 </ol>
 <p>
-  Please add your answers as comments on this blog post&mdash;we'll all learn something, and it'll all feed into the lesson we're planning on how to write, publish, and review scientific papers in the early 21st Century.
+  Please add your answers as comments on this blog post–we'll all learn something, and it'll all feed into the lesson we're planning on how to write, publish, and review scientific papers in the early 21st Century.
 </p>